AI Summary of Peer-Reviewed Research

 • Plant height was mainly controlled by additive gene action.

-• Spike length and number of grains per spike changed from overdominance in F1 to partial dominance in F2.
+• Spike length and grains per spike changed from overdominance in F1 to partial dominance in F2.

-• Spike weight, number of spikes per plant, and grain yield showed persistent non-additive inheritance across generations.
+• Spike weight, spikes per plant, and grain yield showed persistent non-additive inheritance across generations.

 Disclosure